Nuitka/Nuitka/Developer_Manual.rst

 Parameter Parsing
 -----------------

-The parsing of parameters is very convoluted in Python, and doing it in an compatible way is not that easy.
-This is a description of the required process, for easier overview.
+The parsing of parameters is very convoluted in Python, and doing it in a compatible way is not that easy.
+This is a description of the required process, for an easier overview.

 Input
 +++++